SchulzLab/RAPID/README.md

 -c | --conf | the config file that defines which rapidStats analysis folders should be used -a | --annot | bed file with regions that should be used for the comparison, this must be a subset of the regions that was used for rapidStats calls
--r | --rapid | set location of the rapid installation bin folder (e.g. /home/software/RAPID/bin/) or put into PATH variable -l | --restrictlength | An INTEGER of Read Lengths to be considered.
+-r | --rapid | set location of the rapid installation bin folder (e.g. /home/software/RAPID/bin/) or put into PATH variable -d | --deseq | LOGICAL value.
+Use only TRUE or FALSE.
+Set this to TRUE, if you wish to use DESeq2 based normalization.
+Default is FALSE, which does a total count based scaling.
+-l | --restrictlength | An INTEGER of Read Lengths to be considered.
 If not provided, all reads will be used.
 (Multiple read lengths should be separated by commas)"

 ####Config file format